AlenaGM/pineapple-movies/README.md

 # Pineapple Movies 🍍🍍

-_Pinapple Movies is a single Page Application built with VueJS that serves to organize film lists._
+_Single Page Application built with VueJS and Pinia that serves to organize film lists._

 ## Demo